koel/docs/troubleshooting.md

 # Troubleshooting

-So you’re encountering an error.
-Don’t panic.
-We’re here to help.
+So you're encountering an error.
+Don't panic.
+We're here to help.

 ## For Koel